 You can purchase many different support services with your home care package, including:

-- Personal services: this includes assistance with personal activities such as hygiene maintenance, mobility and communication
+- Personal care services: this includes assistance with personal activities such as showering, toileting, manual handling, shaving and other hygiene-related care, as well as mobility and communication support

-- In-home support: this includes assistance with nutrition, hydration, meal preparation and support to maintain a clean home environment
+- In-home support: this includes social support and domestic assistance including companionship, shopping, laundry, meal preparation and support to maintain a clean home environment

-- Transport: this includes assistance shopping, attending personal appointments and transport to social activities
+- Transport support: this includes assistance for shopping, attending personal appointments and travel to social activities

 - Mobility: this includes costs for crutches and mobility aids such as walking frames, walking sticks and mechanical devices

-- Nursing, allied health and therapy services: this might include occupational therapy, psychology support, podiatry or physiotherapy
+- Nursing care, allied health and therapy services: this might include occupational therapy, psychology support, podiatry or physiotherapy.